MicrosoftDocs/dynamics365-guidance/guidance/business-processes/glossary.md

 - **Project** – This includes any transactions related to a project such as the hours, expenses, fees, and invoices.
 This is primarily related to the Project management and accounting module.

 - **Bank** – This includes any deposits or withdrawals including any fees, interest and so on that are recorded in a bank account.
-This is related to transactions that occur in the Cash and bank management module; however, it is important to note that most transactions originate in the Accounts payable and Accounts receivable modules.
+This is related to transactions that occur in the Cash and bank management module; however, it's important to note that most transactions originate in the Accounts payable and Accounts receivable modules.

 - **Fixed assets** – This includes the acquisition, depreciation, write up or write, and so on related to any fixed assets.
 This is primarily related to transactions that are generated in the Fixed asset module; however, there are integrations with Procurement and sourcing, Accounts receivable, and Project management and accounting.